Recovery after training: The best supplements

 Magnesium – The key to muscle relaxation

-Magnesium is an essential mineral involved in over 300 enzymatic reactions in the body, including many directly related to muscle relaxation and energy production.
+Magnesium is an essential mineral involved in over 300 enzymatic reactions in the body, many of which are directly related to muscle relaxation and energy production.

 • Prevents and relieves muscle cramps